tomp/covid-19/README.md

 share Jupyter notebooks via Github, and this is an experiment for me.

 ### Usage
 1. To use these notebooks you need to have the data repo checked out.
 You can do that with the command,

     git clone https://github.com/CSSEGISandData/COVID-19.git

-2. Each of the notebooks requires you to specify the location of the repo as the "repo_dir", in the second cell.
+2. Each of the notebooks requires you to specify the location of the repo, where you checked it out, near the beginning of the notebook.

 Once these things are done, you can execute the notebooks and look at the data in different ways.